 Redwire’s ISS Roll-Out-Solar-Arrays (iROSA), developed in partnership with Boeing Space, are being used to augment the station’s power system, making it more solar efficient.
 These first-of-their-kind solar arrays roll out on top of the station’s existing arrays. iROSA arrays are twice as powerful as the current arrays and will increase the space station power supply by 20 to 30% and 120 kilowatts of energy, enough to power 40 homes.

 The arrays are enabling more game-changing science to continue on board the ISS to benefit life here on Earth and beyond.
-The first two iROSA wings were installed in June 2021, with the next pair to launch later this year.
-Redwire is providing six arrays in total.
+The first four iROSA wings have already been installed and are operating as expected.
+Redwire is providing six arrays in total, with wings five and six delivered in March 2023.

 Keeping Earth Safe with Space-Based National Security Technology